Go to our Contact page for our office details.

 The Australian Government has targeted the use of Managed Investment Trusts (MITs) by foreign investors in a reversal of original policy objectives to the introduction of MITs, while couching the proposed package in terms of levelling the playing field.

 Unhelpfully and reflective of the muddle that is the Government’s approach to tax, despite the package being titled “Stapled Structures – Details of Integrity Package”, the package is neither limited to stapled structures nor detailed.
 There is a significant level of important detail missing, including how the package will practically apply and how domestic investors will be protected.

 The Government’s package released on 27 March 2018 has broad ranging application, despite being couched in relatively narrow terms.
 It will affect investors including:

 The lack of detail and consistency in the description of the changes makes it difficult to assess exactly who the measures will apply to.
-Investors with any interest in a trust and foreign pension funds and sovereign wealth funds must keep a keen eye out for more details, some of which may well come in the upcoming Federal Budget.
+Investors with any interest in a trust and foreign pension funds and soverign wealth funds must keep a keen eye out for more details, some of which may well come in the upcoming Federal Budget.

 What seems to be clear, though, is that traditional real estate trusts with stapled structures and no (or immaterial) cross charges are unaffected.

 In as much detail as we can glean from what Government has released, there are five elements to the proposed package, together with transitional rules, some of which apply to investments existing when the changes become effective and others which apply to investments that come into existence after the changes become effective.

 1. Foreign investors in stapled MITs will have tax withheld at 30% (rather than 15%) for “converted” income.

 A mischief in any stapled structure, not just one that has a MIT in it, is that the trust side of the structure (which, generally, is not subject to tax) can cross-charge expenses to the corporate side of the structure so that the corporate side of the structure pays less (or no) income tax.